YirenZzz/EventTicketing/README.md

 ### Automated email confirmations
 After a successful ticket purchase, our system automatically sends a confirmation email using the Resend email API.
 This email includes the event name, event time, ticket type, a unique ticket code (e.g., TICKET-QmwYBfUY), and a QR code that staff can later scan for check-in.
 We trigger this via a POST to the `/api/email/confirmation` endpoint, passing in the attendee’s email.
 The message is composed in HTML using dynamic templating with template literals.
 Input validation ensures all required fields are present and properly formatted before dispatch.
 Fallback logic handles delivery failures gracefully with console logging and response monitoring.
 This automation demonstrates our ability to work with third-party APIs and handle errors.

-## PostgreSQL for transaction data
+### PostgreSQL for transaction data

-We use PostgreSQL as the primary database to manage all transactional data, including ticket purchases, check-in status, and promo code usage.
-Through Prisma ORM, we define clear data models and perform all updates.
+Critical updates (like check-ins and promo validation) are provided by Prisma to guarantee updates across multiple tables (e.g., both Ticket and PurchasedTicket).
+This design reflects proper transaction usage discussed in class and implemented in assignments.
+Input data is sanitized and type-checked before transactions execute, with rollback logic automatically applied on error handelling.

 ## Cloud storage for event assets